Updated: 22-09-2025 at 5:30 PM

 The regulations aim to provide suitable consumer safeguards while supporting insurers' responsible business operations in the long run.

-Fair surrender practices and tackling issues strengthen integrity; boosting trust benefits customers, insurers and the market overall.
+Fair surrender practices and tackling issues strengthen integrity; boosting trust benefits customers, insurers, and the market overall.

 Read more: EWS Certificate